softwmv/simple-sudoku/README.md

 ## Installation & Setup

+You can download the executable from the latest release [here](https://github.com/softwmv/simple-sudoku/releases/tag/v1.0.0).

-Follow these steps to get the game running on your local machine.
+Or you can follow the steps below to get the game running on your local machine.

 ### Prerequisites